|Course and Title||Semester Credit Hours Required||UNL Course Equivalent**|

 |6 credits||ENGL 150 or 151 or JGEN 120, 200 or 300 or any UNL ACE 1 course|

-May include public speaking, interpersonal communication, group or organizational communication or speaking emphasis courses.
+A course in public speaking, interpersonal communication, or group/organizational communication.
+A speaking emphasis course will also be accepted.
 A Bachelor's degree fulfills this requirement.

 |3 credits||COMM 101, 109, 209, 283 or 286 or any UNL ACE 2 course|

 Foreign language instruction and skill courses (music/art/dance lessons) do not fulfill this requirement.